bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 Most dependcies are now installed, but we need some more.

 #### Step 3 - Install zlib
 Install the latest zlib compression libraries.
-First create and go to the src directory, download and extract zlib.
+First create and go to the src directory, then download and extract zlib.

 ```
 mkdir -p ~/src && cd ~/src && \\